This is our second post on Google’s Search Quality Rater’s Guidelines. For a quick overview of why this document is important, read our first post.

 - Website Query – User is attempting to go to a specific website or webpage [youtube].

 - Visit-In-Person Query – This query occurs far more frequently on mobile devices.
 In fact, queries that may appear to be Know Queries on a desktop, are interpreted differently on a mobile device, changing the intent behind things like [pizza] and [coffee shops].

 Knowing how your users are searching for you and on what device should play an integral part of your keyword selection process for your site (or more broadly, how you write the content on your site).

-For more deep information on how Google is interpreting search queries, read the Search Quality Rater’s Guidelines (beware, it’s 160 pages long).
+For more deep information on how Google is interpreting search queries, read the Search Quality Rater’s Guidelines, brought to you via Search Engine Land.